 - A great way to reduce mess is to place the freshly fried latkes on a cooling rack above a paper-lined baking pan to catch any drippings.

 - If you don’t have a food processor you can use a hand-held grater to grate the potatoes and onions.
-It’s definitely a bit of a workout and won’t yield as smooth texture as a food processor but it’s still an option.
+It’s a bit of a workout and won’t yield as smooth texture as a food processor but it’s still an option.

 - The key to getting crispy latkes is to remove as much excess liquid from the potato mixture as possible.
 You can use a kitchen towel, cheesecloth, or other finer strainer for this purpose.